All Episodes

 Hi, Rush.

-Um I've been listening to you for years, even though I'm a Democrat.
+I've been listening to you for years, even though I'm a Democrat.

-Um I watched you on TV way back.
+I watched you on TV way back.

-Um I like to believe that I watch Fox.
+I like to believe that I watch Fox.

-See, I I try to get all sides.
+I try to get all sides.

-What I don't understand is why are the white men hating Hillary.
+What I don't understand is why are the white men hating Hillary?

-And why all the negative to Hillary from your program and not Obama, it seems to me that everybody is afraid to say anything about Obama.
+And why all the negative to Hillary from your program and not Obama?

 Yeah.

-On foreign did you hear that?
+Did you hear that?

-Dangerously ignorant on the Constitution and the role of the executive, based on an interview he did with the Boston Globe last month.
+Ignorant, dangerously ignorant on the Constitution and the role of the executive, based on an interview he did with the Boston Globe last month.

 But I offer that just to show we're equal opportunity here.

-But one of the answer to answer your question the re one of the real reasons that people aren't going to attack Obama is because he's black and nobody wants to be accused of being a racist, and that's gonna he's gonna have a free ride, and it's why Mrs. Clinton uh uh is is playing kid gloves here.
+But to answer your question, one of the real reasons that people aren't going to attack Obama is because he's black and nobody wants to be accused of being racist.

 She's starting to get a little bit more strident.

-She's starting to say that he says nothing when he speaks and says it pretty well.
+She's starting to say that he says nothing when he speaks.

 Because I live in Pennsylvania.

-Do you think it will come down to Pennsylvania and Texas and you know you're you're you're you're gonna think I'm I'm being sarcastic or cynical here.
+Do you think it will come down to Pennsylvania and Texas?

 I'm not.

-Uh regardless who wins, Hillary is going to be the nominee.
+Regardless who wins, Hillary is going to be the nominee.

-Oh God, I hope you're right.
+I hope you're right.

-I mean, most of what you say I agree with, and I'm telling you right now, I will vote McCain if it's Obama.
+And I'm telling you right now, I will vote McCain if it's Obama.

-I know you're not a big McCain supporter, and I understand why because you're like me, you stand by your beliefs.
+I know you're not a big McCain supporter, and I understand why, because you're like me.

 I just truly, truly, and I agree with you with the race card.

-Chelsea went out there, she's 27 years old.
+Chelsea went out there.

 Then Hillary shouldn't expect people to go after her.